epykure/epyk-ui/doc/intro/getting-started-with-webdev.rst

     button.style.css.bottom = 10 # Default will use px
     button.style.css.right = 10 # Default will use px

-More examples are available in the section :doc:`intro/extensions`
+More examples are available in the section :doc:`extensions`

 CSS effects
 ___________